UoS-SCCS/VirtualWebAuthn/SETUP.md

     [26094.309302] hid-generic 0003:16C0:05DF.0002: hiddev0,hidraw0: USB HID v1.01 Device [DICEProject DICEKey Software Authenticator] on usb-dummy_hcd.0-1/input0

     ```
-* At this point you should see three new devices, twoprefixed with `hidraw` and `hidg` (For example, `hidraw0` and `hidg0`), and one called `dicekey`.
-I have had some problems with this happening, particularly after a soft restart, i.e. out of suspend.
-If in doubt reboot and repeat the steps above.
+* At this point you should see three new devices, two prefixed with `hidraw` and `hidg` (For example, `hidraw0` and `hidg0`), and one called `dicekey`.
+If you have any problems in not seening these devices try rebooting the machine first and trying again.

 #### Setup TPM
 * Follow the instructions in [Installing_IBM_software](Installing_IBM_software.md) to create and start the IBM Simulator